Portrait of Patricia Kopatchinskaya

 - Béla Bartók Four pieces for orchestra opus 12

 "I am not interested in the violin.
 I am not really a violinist" - says Patricia Kopatchinskaja.
 The Spaniard Francisco Coll wrote a beautiful violin concerto for her - inspired by this.

 Kopatchinskaja plays new violin concerto

-Karina Canellakis conducting Bartók and Dvořák
+Karina Canellakis conducts Bartók and Dvořák

 Béla Bartók was only 31 when he wrote his Four Orchestral Pieces in a version for two pianos.
 He waited nine years to orchestrate them, and that decision unfortunately put a damper on interest in a brilliant 'youth' work.
 Antonín Dvořák's Seventh Symphony was commissioned by the London Philharmonic Society, his first major international challenge.
 From a deeply tragic beginning in D minor, Dvořák works towards a radiant finale in D major.